automotive-grade-linux/docs-sources/docs/getting-started/machines/renesas.md

 3. **Examine the Script's Log:**

-   Read the script's log to be sure no errors occurred during your setup.
+   Running the `aglsetup.sh` script creates the `setup.log` file, which is in the `build/conf` folder.
+   You can examine this log to see the results of the script.
-   For example, suppose the graphics drivers were missing or could not be extracted.
+   For example, suppose the graphics drivers were missing or could not be extracted when you ran the script.
    In case of missing graphics drivers, you could notice an error message similar to the following: